85K Writing Challenge

 A: If you’re joining us on January 1st, then your writing pace is about 1,000 words per day.
 That’s about four typed pages.
 Technically, you only have to write 944 words per day.
 And guess what?
 Many days you’ll write more because the more you write, the easier it will be to slip into “flow state.”
 When you’re in a flow state, the words come more easily and reaching your word count goals will become less of a concern.
 Amazing things will happen.

-Q: What if I don’t write anything that week?
+Q: What if I don’t write every day?

 Q: What happens after the 90-Day Write cycle?

 A: The 30-Day Finish cycle, which happens in April.
 If you didn’t complete the first draft of your novel during the 85,000-word, 90-day challenge, use April to finish this task.
 Or, use the 30-Day Finish cycle to take a break, to recharge, or to focus on other things.
 Or, use the 30-Day Finish cycle in April to begin work on the next cycle in the 12-month pipeline, the 60-Day Edit cycle, which begins in May and ends in June.

 Q: So, isn’t April’s 30-Day Finish cycle just an extension of the 90-day challenge?

 A: No. Do not think of April’s 30-Day Finish cycle as an extension of the 90-Day Write cycle.
 The 85K Writing Challenge is not a 120-day writing challenge.
 We write for 90 days every January, February, and March.
 As a last resort, the April 30-Day Finish cycle allows for last-minute pushes across the finish line.